neajul/New-Dependencies/Writing/New Dependencies.md

 [^707]: Explain the tragedy of the commons
 [^708]: Silvio Lorusso, the User Condition
 [^709]: The only one more powerful than the coder might be *non-user*, the one who doesn't use computers to begin with (Lorusso evokes the images of big-tech-CEOs that don't let their kids use social media), but as demonstrated in Kherbek's example of Airbnb, refusal takes privilege, in this case the financial capability to waive the extra income.
-[^710]: One can't help but think of the quote attributed to Edward Tufte, that the only industries that call their customers *users* are software companies and drug dealers.
+[^710]: One can't help but think of the quote attributed to Edward Tufte, that the only industries that call their customers *users* are software companies and drug dealers, which is another way to think of dependencies.
 [^711]: Or, he ads, without our toilet trying to kill us.
 James Bridle, New Dark Age, 2018
 [^712]: shit
-[^713]: Architectures of Appropriation book
+[^713]: This principle of reusing what is there might be something to keep an eye on when talking about electronics.
+Architectues of Appropriation book
+[^714]: God forbid!

-## Appendix: Unordered List of Reasons to Refuse (squat?) *the Cloud*
+## Appendix: Incomplete and Unordered List of Reasons to Refuse *the Cloud*

 - Workers in the global south are being exploited and our devices are assembled by modern slaves.
-The only ethical hardware is reused hardware[^AP01].
+Probably the only ethical hardware is second hand.[^AP01]
-- Rare earths such as Lithium are extracted from indigenous lands without their consent and with unaccounted for consequences for the environment.[^AP02]
+- Rare earths such as Lithium are extracted from indigenous lands without their consent and with no accountability for the environment.[^AP02]
 - E-Waste is polluting the planet and is being dumped in landfills without regulations in the global south, poisoning both the lands and the people.[^AP03]
 - Tech companies and governments by extension are constantly spying on us.
 The right to privacy is being eroded and the surveillance state is being facilitated.[^AP04]
-- For almost a decade we have had reliable evidence that tech companies are padding on information to government agencies such as the NSA, yet nothing has changed.[^AP05]
+- For almost a decade we have had reliable evidence that tech companies are forwarding information gathered about their users to governments, yet nothing has changed.[^AP05]
 - Social media companies profit from a divided political landscape, disconnected filter bubbles are not a by-product but part of the product.[^AP06]
 - The massive proliferation of fake news actively costs lives (see: anti vaccers) and is being facilitated by the big platforms.[^AP07]
-- People are led to believe in conspiracy theories and are being radicalized to the point of committing physical violence and domestic terrorism.[^AP08]
+- Users are routinely being radicalized to the point of committing physical violence and domestic terrorism.[^AP08]
-- The internet, and most devices we carry in our pockets like smart phones, are developed from US military technology (possibilities for surveillance for example are no accident).[^AP09]
+- The internet, and most devices we carry in our pockets like smart phones, are developed from US military technology.
+Possibilities for surveillance for example are no accident.[^AP09]
 - *Tech* is a race to the brain stem.
-Some of the best-educated people in the world spend all their energy in selling us ads.
+Some of the most-educated people in the world spend all their energy in selling us ads.
 Thinking we could resist the machinery is like thinking we could win against a super computer in chess.[^AP10]
 - It's addictive on purpose.
 At places like the Stanford Persuasive Technology Lab people have been trained to specifically find ways of persuading users to keep using their products, and metrics like engagement are still the main factors their design.[^AP11]
 - Big companies that have terms and conditions instead of constitutions can censor users without any form of accountability or oversight.[^AP12]
-- Even though participation is always voluntary, social pressure to participate, especially on children and teenagers, outweighs any serious form of alternative.[^AP13]
+- Even though participation is always voluntary, social (and financial!) pressure to participate often outweighs any serious form of alternative.[^AP13]
-- Depression among young people is on an all time high, and suicide rates are steadily increasing.[^AP14]
-- In authoritarian countries it's used as a tool to brutally suppress any form of opposition[^AP15]

-fig. AP.1: The terms cloud is a bit of a stand-in for everything wrong online in this case
+fig. AP.1: The terms cloud is a bit of a stand-in for everything wrong with the internet, in this case

 [^AP01]: (need to still back this up with a footnote)
 [^AP02]: (need to still back this up with a footnote)